-A background discussion report will provide a summary of the previous regional programs and workforce strategies that precede this strategy and identify issues and opportunities for consideration in the strategy development.
+A background discussion report provides a summary of the previous regional programs and workforce strategies that precede this strategy and identify issues and opportunities for consideration in the strategy development.

 Phase 2: Consultation & Analysis

-This phase will include broad stakeholder engagement through interviews, focus groups and surveys to gain insights on the region’s workforce development issues and opportunities.
-This phase will include analysis of current housing strategies and the needs of the growing and evolving population and workforce of the WOWC region.
+This phase included broad stakeholder engagement through interviews, focus groups and surveys to gain insights on the region’s workforce development issues and opportunities.
+This phase also included analysis of current housing strategies and the needs of the growing and evolving population and workforce of the WOWC region.

 Phase 3: Strategy & Implementation

 This phase of the project will build upon the research and analysis in the previous phases to develop a strategy and action plan that will guide the development of the workforce needed to support regional prosperity.
 The plan will also include the development of a microsite with additional data and other resources to assist WOWC members in their efforts to create a welcoming and supportive environment for new and existing residents that will participate in the workforce.

 - Background Discussion Report